WSBA Moderate Means Program

 · If your income falls below 200% of the Federal Poverty Level, you should contact the CLEAR Program instead at 888-201-1014.

 Why should law students participate in the Moderate Means Program?

 · It is satisfying to know that you are helping moderate income individuals who otherwise might not receive any legal help at all.

 · You receive training on how to interview clients and gain hands-on experience interviewing clients.

-- Training on how to use the Legal Server database is offered, which is used by most of the civil legal aid organizations in Washington State.
+· You receive training and experience using the Legal Server database, which is used by most of the civil legal aid organizations in Washington State.

-- You receive training in substantive legal issues and learn how to do fast and efficient issue-spotting.
+· You receive training in the substantive legal areas of family, housing, and consumer and learn how to do fast and efficient issue-spotting.

 · The opportunity to engage in legal research is included in this position, and you learn where to find practical legal information and how to use it.